timescale/docs/timescaledb/tutorials/_template/_dataset-tutorial.md

 ### Setting up the dataset

-1. Start each step with a verb (create, use, install, etc), or a location (at the `psql` prompt, on your local filesystem, on the server, etc) followed by a verb.
+1. Start each step with a verb (create, use, install, etc) or a location (at the `psql` prompt, on your local filesystem, on the server, etc) followed by a verb.
 1. Do the next step: